Alabama's Doug Jones facing early pressure to vote with GOP, after upset victory

 Jones and Moore were competing for the seat left open when Republican Jeff Sessions earlier this year was appointed U.S. attorney general.

-Republican Luther Strange was appointed to the seat until the special election, which Strange lost to Moore.
+Republican Luther Strange was appointed to the seat until the special election, which Strange lost to Moore in the primary phase.
 However, allegations that Moore while in his 30's had inappropriate sexual contact with female teens severely damaged his campaign.

 Jones defeated Moore 49.9-48.4 percent.